 The psychopath I was involved with sometimes made strange and disturbing facial expressions.

 A sad face with the corners of his mouth turned up just a little too much.
-A high-voltage smile that would have blown every transformer in town if he were hooked up to the grid.
-A Heath-Ledger-Joker-Face I caught twice when I turned around quickly, which came across as a sinister duping hysteria.
-And a face that was so devoid of expression that he looked just like a corpse — slack, gray and emotionless, punctuated by two lifeless eyes.
+A high-voltage smile that would have blown every transformer in town, had he been hooked up to the grid.
+A Heath-Ledger-Joker-Face I caught once when I turned around quickly, which came across as sinister duping hysteria.
+And once, right before the end, a face that was so devoid of expression that he looked just like a corpse — slack, gray, and emotionless, punctuated by two lifeless eyes.

-These faces struck me as being uncanny.
 The first two came across as not-quite-right, and the last two came across as quite disturbing.
+All of them struck me as being uncanny.

 What exactly does uncanny mean?